pranaOS/pranaOS/README.md

 [![linuxCI](https://github.com/pranaOS/pranaOS/actions/workflows/linux.yml/badge.svg?branch=master)](https://github.com/pranaOS/pranaOS/actions/workflows/linux.yml)

+# Features:
+- operating system for all, there are many features at this operating system, you can able to create frameworks, applications, and many more for the os(watch, mobile & desktopOS).
+- we have specialized ui & other runtime libraries so that developers can able to develop many things using it (or) they can create they're own framework or application for the pranaOS.

-## Kernel Features:
+# Kernel Features:
 - x86 kernel
 - ext2 filesystem
 - ps2 mouse and keyboard

+# Libraries:
-## Libraries:
+## Supported Runtime Libraries:
-- runtime support for: libc, libcpp, libobjc, libjs
+- libc, libcpp, libobjc, libswift
-- ui function: libui
+- TODO: libjs(need to give runtime support for libswift)

-## Userland:
+# Userland:
 - simple terminal and some apps

 # Requirements: